 To be continued….

 We all (well, many of us) enjoy a motorbike and we almost all teach ourselves how to ride.
 We may get some tips from a mate or two or from the guy in the shop that sells us the bike but in general we all think that we know how to ride a bike.
 We have all watched Valentino on TV and we convince ourselves that we can do the same.

 Many do not survive long enough to learn that riding a motorcycle on the road is a very dangerous activity.
 I lost a school friend at 17 so I began to understand that there is more to this than meets the eye, so to speak.

-So from my ripe old age I have a few top tips for you all, as follows: (and the bike shown above is my Yamaha MT10 which has a detuned R1 engine and FLIES!!)
+So from my ripe old age I have a few tips for you all, as follows: (and the bike shown above is my Yamaha MT10 which has a detuned R1 engine with 160 horses and FLIES!!)